 IAASA is seeking to fill the following roles:

-Corporate reporting specialist (closing 11 December 2023)
+Corporate reporting specialist (closed)

 Corporate Reporting Specialists examine the compliance of certain entities’ periodic corporate reporting with applicable accounting standards (principally IFRS and Irish/UK GAAP) and relevant legislation.
 Additionally, they examine the compliance of those entities’ sustainability reporting in accordance with the Corporate Sustainability Reporting Directive (CSRD ).
 The Unit is also responsible for liaising with other countries’ financial reporting and enforcement bodies and fora, including the European Securities Markets Authority (ESMA).